 MemberPress offers several pricing tiers, so you can choose which will work best for you.
 Once you've completed your purchase and downloaded the plugin, you can open your WordPress dashboard to install it.

 Next, navigate to Plugins > Add New and click on the Upload Plugin button.
 After you locate the zip file, you can select Install Now, followed by Activate.

 Finally, you can enter your license key.
 You should be able to find this on your My Account page on our website.

-Copy the code and paste it in the License Key field on the plugin's settings page.
+Copy the code and paste it into the License Key field on the plugin's Settings page.
 Then you can click on the Activate License Key button to complete activation: